-A course designed to incorporate fundamental biological and ecological principles (including energy production/flow/use, nutrient cycling, climax communities terrestrial and aquatic, and population biology) into a study of the interrelationship between humans and the environment.
+A course designed to incorporate fundamental biological and ecological principles (including energy production/flow/use, nutrient cycling, climax communities - terrestrial and aquatic, and population biology) into a study of the interrelationship between humans and the environment.
 These interrelationships include the study of pollution (air, soil, water), management of resources, ethics, and policy/decision making.

-BIOL-210: HUMAN ANATOMY and PHYSIOLOGY I.
+BIOL-210: HUMAN ANATOMY and PHYSIOLOGY I. 4 hours

 The course will include a review of appropriate general and organic chemistry, cell structure, cell reproduction, and metabolism.
 The gross and microscopic anatomy and the physiology of the tissues (histology), the integumentary, skeletal, muscular, and nervous (including sense organs) systems of humans will be studied in depth.
-Emphasis will be placed on relationship between structure and function and interrelationships among organ systems in health disease.
+Emphasis will be placed on relationships between structure and function and interrelationships among organ systems in health disease.
 Laboratory required.
-Prerequisite: BIOL 101 or its equivalent or permission of the division chair after review of high school science coursework.

 BIOL-211: HUMAN ANATOMY and PHYSIOLOGY II.
+4 hours

 This course is a continuation of BIOL 210: Human Anatomy and Physiology I. The course will include a brief review of appropriate topics from BIOL 210.
-The gross and microscopic anatomy and the physiology of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary and reproductive systems of humans will be studied in depth.
-Emphasis will be placed on relationship between structure and function and interrelationships among organ systems in health and disease.
+The gross and microscopic anatomy and the physiology of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems of humans will be studied in depth.
+Emphasis will be placed on relationships between structure and function and interrelationships among organ systems in health and disease.
 Laboratory required.